HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 <figcaption>{{ figure_link(caption="Javascript frameworks usage with JavaScript libraries.", sheets_gid="1934429143", sql_file="frameworks_libraries_combos.sql") }}</figcaption>
 </figure>

-As can be observed, jQuery tops in usage with libraries and frameworks, which could also be a result of using a third party library that involves it.
+As can be observed, jQuery tops in usage with libraries and frameworks, which could also be a result of using a third-party library that involves it.
 This, as a result, leads to more processing time for the code that the framework or library uses with the other included libraries.

 22% of known versions of jQuery are found to be version 3.5.1.
 This is a big jump compared to last year’s (1.12.4), which could be attributed to Wordpress which constitutes most of the participation of jQuery.